-Select the type of Internet connection you use and then click Next to continue.
+Select your ISP from the drop-down menu or select the type of Internet connection you use and then click Next to continue.

 If you selected Dynamic, you may need to enter the MAC address of the computer that was last connected directly to your modem.
 If you are currently using that computer, click Clone Your PC's MAC Address and then click Next to continue.